 - Further help

 - What does it mean?

-This guide is for you if your council, the DWP, or the Single Fraud Investigation Service, invites you to an interview under caution in connection with your benefits.
-Note that this guide covers what happens in cases of suspected benefit fraud but not for other types of fraud, such as tax or tax credits.
+This guide is for you if you have been invited to an interview under caution about your benefits.
+Note that this guide covers what happens in cases of suspected benefit and tax credit fraud but not for other types of fraud, such as tax evasion.